 Is There Such A Grade As SI3 Clarity?
 August 7, 2018 – Posted in: Jewelry Blog

-Grading diamonds are both objective and subjective.
+Grading diamonds are both objective and subjective – and knowing that will help you greatly when trying to understand the deal with SI3.
 The search for flaws and inclusions is the objective part, they’re either present or they’re not.
 The subjective part is when the clarity of the diamond comes to actually be given.

 Although it should be consistent, the fact is that those doing the grading may not see the same things.
 Or they may see the same things but then give different grades for identical diamonds.
 The short answer to what can be done about that is actually “very little”.